Greenhouse Ventilation: A Key to Year-Round Gardening Success

 |

-Time to read 5 min
+Time to read 6 min

 Most people understand that a greenhouse not only provides protection from cold and wind, it also provides the heat and light plants require.
 Even if it’s not insulated, a greenhouse becomes warm by trapping the heat generated by the sun during the day and absorbing it into the ground, warming the air.
 A greenhouse also serves to protect plants from pests and predators as well as unexpected or extreme weather events.
+This is a cornerstone of effective greenhouse design and optimal greenhouse ventilation.

-While additional equipment such as heaters and grow lights may be necessary for growing plants in northern climates, all greenhouses, no matter where they’re located, must have a system to move fresh air around.
+While additional equipment such as heaters and grow lights may be necessary for growing plants in cooler climates, all greenhouses, no matter where they’re located, must have a system to move fresh air around.

 Why is Greenhouse Ventilation So Important?

 If you remember high school Biology class, you may recall that in addition to sunlight, warm air, water, and soil nutrients, plants require carbon dioxide (CO2) in order to photosynthesize and grow.
 Plants ‘breathe’ by absorbing CO2 and releasing oxygen.
+Effective greenhouse ventilation not only supports CO2 uptake but also reinforces natural air circulation.

 For outdoor gardens, this isn’t an issue since the air normally circulates freely, assuming you haven’t planted your crops too close together.
 But given its enclosed nature, a greenhouse doesn’t allow for that natural circulation of fresh air, which would lead to ever-decreasing levels of CO2, limiting your plants’ growth.
 You must provide ventilation to allow your plants to thrive.

 An unventilated greenhouse is also naturally prone to overheating which is not good for your plants, which are happiest in environments where the ambient air temperature is between 60° and 75° Fahrenheit.
 Most plants get stressed and can die when it’s too hot.
 Temperatures in a greenhouse can soar to sweltering levels during the day in a sunny climate, even in winter, without outdoor ventilation and mechanical air circulation.
+Using an exhaust fan helps prevent overheating by maintaining effective humidity control and temperature balance.

 Finally, a major reason for installing vents and fans is to control unnaturally high humidity levels in the greenhouse which can be detrimental to your plants’ health.
 Moisture builds up in the greenhouse when there are wide swings in the daytime and nighttime outdoor temperatures—common in spring and fall—or when there’s a disparity between indoor and outdoor temperatures, as in winter.

 This moisture, in particular, can build up on the ceiling of the greenhouse and persistently drip down on the plants.
 Wet foliage, which doesn’t have an opportunity to dry out, is a magnet for mildew, fungi, and pests.
+Implementing proper humidity control is among the top gardening tips for greenhouse care.

 A properly ventilated greenhouse starts with a system of sidewall (base) vents that draw in the fresh air in addition to vents positioned high on the walls near the ceiling or on the roof (ridge vents) that expel hot, humid air.
 In order to size these roof vents properly, you must calculate the floor area.
 A rule-of-thumb is the total combined ridge vent area and the total combined sidewall vent area should each be around 20% of the floor area.